-I found 20 lists of “Most Important People”, “Most Influential People” or “People Who Changed the World” and combined them into one list.
-The results are below – organized chronologically by date of birth.
+I found 24 lists of “Most Important People”, “Most Important Historical Figures”, “Most Influential People” or “People Who Changed the World” and combined them into one list.
+The results are below – every person on at least three of the original source lists, organized chronologically by date of birth.
 Each entry includes: (1) name; (2) birth and death dates; (3) country; and (4) a brief description of the person and their accomplishments.
-The number in parentheses at the end of each entry indicates the number of original source lists the person is on.
+The number in parentheses at the end of each entry indicates the number of original source lists the person was on.
 As usual, you can click on most of the images to enlarge them.

 IMHOTEP (c.
 2650-2600 BCE) Ancient Egypt.
 Architect, engineer and physician.
 Served as chancellor and high priest under Pharoah Djoser.
-Designed the Step Pyramid of Djoser – the first known pyramid.
-(3)
+Designed the Step Pyramid of Djoser – the first known pyramid. (on 4 lists)

 Bronze statue of Imhotep in the Louvre (c.
 330 BCE).

 ABRAHAM (c.
 1812–1637 BCE) Middle East.
 Legendary founding father of the Israelites.
 Book of Genesis. (on 5 lists)

 Caravaggio’s Sacrifice of Isaac (1603), depicting Abraham in story from Book of Genesis.

 HAMMURABI (c.
 1792-1750 BCE) Babylon (now Iraq).
 Military and political leader.
 King of Babylon.
 Established earliest known code of laws.
 Code of Hammurabi (c.
 1772 BCE). (on 4 lists)